-Memorial wall tablet in Church of St Mary the Virgin, Therfield, Hertfordshire, commemorating Captain Sackville Turner and Sarah Turner, d.
+Wall tablet in the Church of St Mary the Virgin, Therfield, Hertfordshire, commemorating Captain Sackville Turner and Sarah Turner, d.
 1774 in the wreck of the ‘Elizabeth’

 Above the inscription, a triangular pediment in the middle of which is an urn.
 Coat of arms at bottom.